 Deficit Reduction Act of 2005 requires the recipients to show the proof of U.S. citizenship when applying for Medicaid.

-Beware: If you apply for Medicaid when you are not eligible and if you are caught, you will face the fine of $10,000 and two years in prison.
+Beware: If you apply for Medicaid when you are not eligible and if you are caught, you will face a fine of $10,000 and two years in prison.

-Many people have recently inquired about whether their newly immigrated elderly relatives would be able to get free healthcare, Medicare or Medicaid etc. under the Obamacare.
+Many people have recently inquired about whether their newly immigrated elderly relatives would be able to get free healthcare, Medicare or Medicaid etc. under the Obamacare insurance plans.
 There is no change in the responsibility of the sponsors of family sponsored immigrants.
 Any possible benefits are tied to income level, and the sponsor's income is deemed to be the immigrant's income.

 U.S. Domestic Individual Health Insurance